nxproject/node/docs/README_NGINX.md

 To change the location you can use:
 ```
---nginx_bumble genome=newlocation
+--routing_bumble genome=newlocation
 ```
 If in the example above we used:
 ```
---nginx_bumble mongodb=calcutta
+--routing_bumble mongodb=calcutta
 ```
 The call would then be:
 ```
 GET /calcutta/get/....
 ```

-If you do not use **nginx_bumble**, the call will go to the first available worker bee.
+If you do not use **routing_bumble**, the call will go to the first available worker bee.

 [Back to top](../README.md)